 NOTE Axis values given in the variation axis record use user scale coordinates that are specific to each axis tag.
 The user scale for each registered tag is described with the definition of each tag.
 In most other font tables that contain variation-related data, axis coordinate values are expressed using normalized coordinate scales.
 For more information regarding user scales and normalized scales, and a specification of the normalization process, see the "Coordinate Scales and Normalization" section in the OFF "Font Variations Overview".

-Axis tags must conform to certain requirements to be valid.
+To be valid, axis tags must conform to general requirements for the Tag type (see 4.3) as well as certain additional requirements.
 Also, the valid patterns for registered tags and for foundry-defined tags are mutually exclusive.
 This is required to ensure there is never a future conflict between foundry-defined tags in existing fonts and newly-registered tags.

-For more details on axis tags and definitions for registered design-variation axes, see "Design-variations axis tags registry".
+For more details on axis tags, their validity requirements, and definitions for registered design-variation axes, see 7.2.4 "Design-variations axis tags registry".

 The default value interacts with the glyph and glyph variations tables in a particular way: the variation instance that has the default coordinate value for each axis will use glyph outlines as defined in the glyph table, without any variations from the glyph variations table applied.
 This instance is referred to as the default instance.